If you haven’t been following Florida this session, I’ll catch you up quick:

-And that was the issue repeatedly represented at two hearings, by Rep. Stark as well as by Bill Barrett, a lobbyist for FLARE.
-Rep. Stark and Barrett ambiguously referred only to the bill as removing provisions for “adoptive parent permission.”
+And that was the issue repeatedly represented at two hearings, by Rep. Stark as well as by Bill Barrett, a pro bono lobbyist for FLARE.
+Rep. Stark and Barrett have ambiguously referred only to the bill as removing provisions for “adoptive parent permission.”
 Except the amended bill does nothing of the sort.
 In fact, it does nothing but shuffle some words around in the statute to say exactly what current law says: you can release the identity of the adoptive parent if you have adoptive parent permission.
 Bizarrely, it actually removes the language in the initial draft of the bill that specifically said the “permission of an adoptee’s adoptive parents is not required for an adoptee . . . to receive a noncertified copy of original certificate of birth.”
 The rewritten bill, quite literally, preserves existing law by wordsmithing existing law.
 In doing so, however, it ignores that the Bureau of Vital Statistics is misinterpreting that law and it quite clearly reaffirms a strong message: birthparent consent is required to obtain your own original birth certificate.
 Plus, Rep. Stark has now thrown birthparent redaction into the mix.

 Florida Code § 63.162 Hearings and records in adoption proceedings; confidential nature